-The Clarion is a new magazine produced by socialist activists in the Labour Party and Momentum, with the aim of promoting debate, sharing information and ideas and strengthening socialist politics.
+The Clarion is a publication produced by socialist activists in the Labour Party and Momentum with the aim of sharing information and ideas, promoting debate and strengthening socialist politics.

 Get in touch: firstname.lastname@example.org